Ariruo/Retkilyhty/README.md

 ## Features

 - View a map with markers representing cabin locations.
 - Click on a marker to view more information about a specific cabin.
+You can also see the current weather information regarding the cabin
 - Search for cabins based on name.
 - Responsive design for a seamless experience on various devices.